- Social Philosophy and Social Ontology

 Key points of this article have been presented on several occasions and in my review of Kosman’s book.

-Geltung und Gerechtigkeit: Reflexionen zum Verhältnis von Recht und Moral (forthcoming 2018 in Rechtsphilosophie.
-Zeitschrift für Grundlagen des Rechts)
+Geltung und Gerechtigkeit: Hart und Aristoteles zum Recht als soziale Praxis (forthcoming in Rechtsphilosophie.
+Zeitschrift für Grundlagen des Rechts 4/2018)

 In The Concept of Law, H. L. A. Hart famously claims that Natural Law theorists erroneously make justice a necessary condition of legal validity.
 Traditional Natural Law, however, takes the relation between morality and positive law to be far more complex.
-Examining the nature of positive law according to Aristotle, I point out when exactly, and in which sense, the injustice of a law can be said to render it deficient.
-In the end, Hart’s attack on Natural Law theory turns out to be less convincing than it may appear at first sight.
+Examining the nature of positive law according to Aristotle, I point out in which sense exactly the injustice of a law can be said to render it deficient.
+Hart’s attack on Natural Law theory turns out to be less convincing than it may appear at first sight.